artemiosdev/Swift-Manual-my-notes/Auto Layout.md

 ###  <a id="chapter6" />Глава 6.
 Safe Areas And Layout Margins

+### Key Points To Remember
+If you’re only supporting iOS 11 or later:
+- Create constraints to the safe area layout guide of the superview for content subviews that you don’t want to be covered by bars or clipped by the rounded corners of an iPhone X style device.
+- If you want some extra padding inside the safe area create your constraints to the margins of the superview.
+(Margins allow for the safe area by default in iOS 11).
+- Use the directional layout margins for right-to-left language support.
+- You can change the margins of the root view.

+If you need to support iOS 9 or iOS 10:
+- If you create your layout in Interface Builder you can continue to constrain your content to the safe area layout guide.
+Interface Builder takes care of making this backward compatible for iOS 9 and iOS 10.
+- If you create your constraints in code you need to take care of falling back to using the top and bottom layout guides and leading and trailing edges when the safe area layout guide is not available.
+- Remember that margins don’t take into account the top and bottom layout guides in iOS 9 and iOS 10.
+If you constrain your content to a margin, a parent view may cover your content.
+- You cannot change the margins of the root view.

+In both cases:
+-  Create constraints to the edges of the superview for background subviews where you don’t care if something clips or covers the view.
+For example, a background image that you want to fill the screen.

 ### Safe Area Layout Guide

 Apple added safe area layout guides in iOS 11 to define a rectangle safe for you to show content.
 The status, navigation, and tab bars never не перекрывают the safe area.